SimulationEverywhere-Models/Cadmium-Cell-DEVS-Modified-Hoya-Model/README.md

 ## To-Do List
 [o] Relabel sir to sird because it now keeps track of deaths as well

-[o] Document automation scripts
+[x] Document automation scripts
 	[x] Make a guide to using the automation scripts

-	[o] Document the functions in the automation scripts
+	[x] Document the functions in the automation scripts

 [o] Change location of simulation results for main executable to a more convenient place
 	[o] Make the default location a folder within the repository